 It was an utter disaster.
 I never learned exactly what happened, but I saw the consequences.
 Eileen left us hurriedly and Jon tipped over into another depression.

-Ten years later, after I moved abroad, after Jon moved to the West Country, after years of medication and psychotherapy and organ playing in village churches, he found a sort of peace at last.
-He took his own life.
+Ten years later, after I moved abroad, after Jon moved to the West Country, after years of medication and psychotherapy and organ playing in village churches, he took his own life.
 Jon believed in a life after this, but as a Christian, he also believed it was wrong to kill himself.
 I hope he found his God more forgiving than some of His mortal mouthpieces.